 In commenting on Garms demotion The Sporting News (TSN) echoed earlier moments, that Garms was "a splendid hitter but his fielding has always been a trifle shy of accepted major [league] standards."18 Garms was livid about his demotion but determined to show he belonged back in the majors.
 With the Missions he turned in a solid performance, hitting .294 and leading the league in triples.
 The next year he hit .316, and led the league in hits, his performance earning him a trip back to the majors when the Boston Bees drafted him in September 1936.19

 The Bees were a step up from the Browns although they, too, were often in precarious financial straits.
 At the time of Garms arrival, however, they were about to catch lightning in a bottle with two thirty year-old plus rookie pitchers, Lou Fette and Jim Turner, who would each win twenty games in the 1937 season.
-Managed by Bill McKechnie, the Bees finished a surprising fifth, narrowly missing the first division by a game and a half.
+Managed by Bill McKechnie, the Bees finished a surprising fifth, narrowly missing the first division by a game.
 While their pitching and fielding ranked at the top of the National League, their offense was dead last.
 What little offense they had was not aided by Garms' powerless .259 average.
 Though Garms received repeated praise for his willingness to play third and all outfield positions when others were hurt or slumping, his status as a major leaguer was tenuous.20 He was in almost the same position he found himself with the Browns at the start of the 1935 season, hanging on by a thread.

 McKechnie's guidance of the Bees to fifth place gained him Manager of the Year Award as well as a two-year contract with the Cincinnati Reds.
 The Bees hired Casey Stengel to replace McKechnie.
 Although Stengel was considered something of a clown among baseball fans before his successful career with the Yankees, those with a deep understanding of the game knew he had a gift for getting the most out of his players.21